Easy Marshmallow Popcorn Balls

 - Add colored M&Ms to the popcorn before adding the marshmallow and butter mixture to make seasonal or holiday-themed popcorn balls.
 Using Orange and Brown for Halloween, Red and Green for Christmas, or Pastel Colors for Spring and Easter are a few suggestions.

 - You can also mix flavored gelatin into the melted marshmallow mixture to both color and flavor your popcorn balls.

 Keep your popcorn balls in an airtight container for up to 3 days.
 You can also individually wrap them in plastic wrap.

-If you’re giving out popcorn balls for a party favor or Halloween treats, put them in cellophane bags tied with festive ribbons.
+If you’re giving out popcorn balls for a party favor or Halloween treats, put them in cellophane bags or plastic wrap tied with festive ribbons.
 These can be packaged a day ahead of time.